pesoseliza/software-product-sprint/README.md

-This repo contains Elizabeth Mota's portfolio and SPS projects."
+This repo contains Elizabeth Mota's portfolio and SPS projects.